Roger Dale Stafford: Capture and trial

 Six days after the Sirloin Stockade robbery, Harold Stafford died in a motorcycle accident in Tulsa, Oklahoma.
 Police traced a woman who went to see his body at a local funeral home to Chicago, Illinois, where they found and arrested Verna Stafford.
 They soon apprehended Roger Stafford as well.

 On Oct.
 17, 1979, he was convicted of all nine murders, and sentenced to death.
 His wife Verna testified against him, and divorced him while he was on death row (she was sentenced to two life terms for her part in the crimes).
 Stafford married again—twice—while awaiting execution.

 Execution

 Stafford was executed in Oklahoma by lethal injection on July 1, 1995.
-In his final moments, Stafford reportedly spoke in tongues to his third wife.

 Less than two weeks later, Assistant Attorney General Sandy Howard received a $5 Sirloin Stockade gift certificate with the message "Hey, you got away with it.
 I am murder [sic] and you help [sic] do it!
 I am innocent and you know it" written on the back and signed "Roger Dale Stafford 103767".
-Investigators traced the certificate's origin to a Sirloin Stockade restaurant in El Reno, Oklahoma, and determined that it had been mailed from McAlester, Oklahoma (where Stafford was imprisoned) on July 3, two days after Stafford's execution.
+Investigators traced the certificate's origin to a Sirloin Stockade restaurant in El Reno, Oklahoma, and determined that it had been mailed from McAlester, Oklahoma (where Stafford was imprisoned), on July 3, two days after Stafford's execution.